 They found a place to sit on some dry grass under the trees.

 “Okay, Steve, spill it,” Ron commanded, and then he grinned.

 “With a polite request like that how can I refuse?”
 Steve responded.
 “Well, here’s what happened.
 I got to school early and Tiffany and Elana saw me.
 We went to the same bench where you saw us yesterday.
 I don’t know where Rose was this morning.
 Anyway, we chatted for a bit, then Tiffany asked if I had a girlfriend or a boyfriend.
 I almost choked but I recovered.
 I told her, ‘Neither, but I’d like to have a boyfriend.’
 She sort of squealed, and told Elana, ‘I told you that Steve is gay!’ and Elana told her, ‘All the cute guys are gay,’ and they laughed a lot about that.
 Then Tiffany told me, ‘Steve, we’re going to help you find a boyfriend.’
-I didn’t know what to say, but then I said, ‘How are you going to do that?’ and she just grinned and said, ‘Leave that to us,’ and then the bell rang and we split to go to Homeroom.
-That’s why I just made it to homeroom on time.”
+I didn’t know what to say, but then I said, ‘How are you going to do that?’ and she just grinned and said, ‘Leave that to us,’ and then the bell rang and we split to go to our Homerooms.
+That’s why I just made it to our homeroom on time.”

 “So,” Jason said, “they’re going to find you a gay guy to be your boyfriend.
 What if you don’t like him?”